opensanctions/opensanctions/zavod/docs/best_practices/patterns.md

 Good values to use as identifiers are:

-* An ID in the source dataset, e.g. a sanction number, company registration number, personal identity number.
+* An ID in the source dataset, e.g. a sanction number, company registration number.
 These can be turned into a readable ID with the dataset prefix using the [`context.make_slug`][zavod.context.Context.make_slug] function.
-* Some combination of consistent attributes, e.g. a person's name and normalised date of birth in a dataset that holds a relatively small proportion of the population.
-These attributes can be turned into a unique hash describing the entity using the [`context.make_id`][zavod.context.Context.make_slug] function.
+* Some combination of consistent attributes, e.g. a person's name and normalised date of birth in a dataset that holds a relatively small proportion of the population so that duplicates are extremely unlikely.
+These attributes can be turned into a unique hash describing the entity using the [`context.make_id`][zavod.context.Context.make_id] function.
 * A combination of identifiers for the entities related by another entity, e.g. an owner and a company, in the form `ownership.id = context.make_id(owner.id, "owns", company.id)`

+!!! note

+    Remember to make sure distinct sanctions, occupancies, positions, relationships, etc get distinct IDs.

+!!! note

+    Do not reveal personally-identifying information such as names, ID numbers, etc in IDs, e.g. via `context.make_slug`.

 ## Capture text in its original language